1999AZZAR/esp32_GPIO_bridge/README.md

 # ESP32 GPIO Bridge

-**Version:** 0.1.2-beta
+**Version:** 0.1.3-beta

 ## Overview

 ESP32 GPIO Bridge transforms an ESP32 development board into a versatile, PC-controlled hardware interface.
 It allows a host computer running Python to directly control and communicate with hardware components like sensors, actuators, and other ICs.
 This setup combines the processing power and rich software environment of a PC with the real-world interfacing capabilities of a microcontroller.

-The system communicates over a simple, text-based serial protocol via USB connection, providing a comprehensive Python library for GPIO control, I2C communication, and sensor integration.
+The system communicates over a simple, text-based serial protocol via USB connection, providing a comprehensive Python library for GPIO control, PWM, I2C communication, EEPROM storage, and sensor integration.

+**New in v0.1.3-beta:** WiFi and Bluetooth are now disabled by default to maximize GPIO performance and free up resources for extensive peripheral usage.

 ### System Architecture